PKUZHOU/MTCNN_FaceDetection_TensorRT/README.md

 ## Notations

+2018/11/14: I have ported most of the computing to GPU using OpenCV CUDA warper and CUDA kernels wrote by myself.
+See branch all_gpu for more details, note that you need opencv 3.0+ built with CUDA support to run the projects.
+The speed is about 5-10 times faster on my GTX1080 GPU than master branch.

 2018/10/2: Good news!
 Now you can run the whole MTCNN using TenorRT 3.0 or 4.0!

 I adopt the original models from offical project https://github.com/kpzhang93/MTCNN_face_detection_alignment and do the following modifications: